robertorosero/pyhtonmig/Doc/library/logging.rst

 .. function:: fileConfig(fname[, defaults])

-   Reads the logging configuration from a :mod:`configparser`\-format file named *fname*.
+   Reads the logging configuration from a ConfigParser-format file named *fname*.
    This function can be called several times from an application, allowing an end user the ability to select from various pre-canned configurations (if the developer provides a mechanism to present the choices and load the chosen configuration).
-Defaults to be passed to the ConfigParser can be specified in the *defaults* argument.
+Defaults to be passed to ConfigParser can be specified in the *defaults* argument.

 .. function:: listen([port])